 The criminal defense attorneys at Adams & Kokonowski are tenacious litigators prepared to fight for your rights.

 Aggressive Criminal Defense

 Regardless of the crime, you’ve been accused of committing, you are entitled to a strong defense.
-Our founding partners, Jesse Adams and Tom Kokonowski are well-known and respected in the law-enforcement community and have established relationships with local court staff, judges, prosecutors, and probation officers.
+Tom Kokonowski is well-known and respected in the law-enforcement community and has established relationships with local court staff, judges, prosecutors, and probation officers.

-With a combined 34 years of experience and proven track record of success, you’ll be in capable hands.
+With 34 years of experience and proven track record of success, you’ll be in capable hands.